Available at (734) 662-4466 (Extensions listed below)

 Dave enjoys good music, bad jokes, cheap movies, and cooking with the family.
 Days off may find him on his bike, on a boat, digging in the sand, or walking the hills.
 Most of all he loves being a Dad.

-Associate Pastor of Pastoral Care and Congregational Life
+Associate Pastor for Pastoral Care and Congregational Life

 Email: mrogers@firstpresbyterian.org, Extension: 390